 After graduating from the program, I became an instructor for a couple of years and was able to pour into hundreds of children with what was poured into me.
 I was able to teach dance, but more importantly, I was able to mentor, support, and love hundreds of little “me’s”.
 What a blessing it is to have a program that literally change lives daily.
-I wouldn’t be who I am today with them.
+I wouldn’t be who I am today without them.

 Life Change Ballroom has prepared me for the trials and tribulations in life.
 Even though dance is one of the major focuses in the program, there is actually much more to that than you think.
 LCB Program creates and gives a positive environment for young children and teens just like me a chance to showcase their talents and ways to improve them.
 That’s just dance alone… Our motto is, “I’m going to DO more, BE more and HAVE more, so I can GIVE more!”
 We were taught things like courtesy, responsibility, being reliable, and proper etiquette.
 That’s not even all, those are just a few things that I know helped me get to the position I am today.
 Thank you, Life Change Ballroom for instilling us with all the LOVE and COURAGE you guys gave us.
 Thank you, Life Change Ballroom, for being life changing in ways others can’t see!